 • Make sure that any correspondence you rely upon comes from the contracting officer and not just the contracting officer representative.

-Contract Disputes Act Statute of Limitations: If you are wondering how much time you have a file a federal contract claim, the CDA requires the Submission of a Claim to the government within Six Years of its Accrual.
+Contract Disputes Act Statute of Limitations: If you are wondering how much time you have a file a federal contract claim disputes, the Government Contract Disputes Act requires the Submission of a Claim to the government within Six Years of its Accrual.
 If you miss it by one day, the court will not have any mercy on appeal.
 The Contract Disputes Act statute of limitations rule has no room for flexibility.
 See 41 USC 7103(a)(4)(A).
 When the event

 • When the event occurs tends to be the basis for the accrual of the claim.